satamame/sphinx-inline-svg/README.md

 }
 ```

-Add it in conf.py as follows if defined in _static/css.
+And add it in conf.py as follows.

 ```python
 # conf.py